 Nipissing University offers Toronto Film School graduates, who have successfully completed a four-semester Graphic Design and Interactive Media diploma with a GPA of 3.2 or higher, the opportunity to complete a Bachelor degree.
-Students electing to pursue a four-year degree will be granted advanced standing credit up to a maximum of 30 credits.
-Students electing to pursue a three- year degree will be granted advanced standing credit up to a maximum of 18 credits.
+Students electing to pursue a four-year degree will be granted transfer credit credit up to a maximum of 30 credits.
+Students electing to pursue a three-year degree will be granted transfer credit credit up to a maximum of 18 credits.

-b.
+ii.
 Fashion Design

 Nipissing University offers Toronto Film School graduates, who have successfully completed a six semester Fashion Design diploma with a GPA of 3.2 or higher, the opportunity to complete a Bachelor degree.
-Students electing to pursue a four-year degree will be granted advanced standing credit up to a maximum of 45 credits.
-Students electing to pursue a six-semester degree will be granted advanced standing credit up to a maximum of 30 credits.
+Students electing to pursue a four-year degree will be granted transfer credit credit up to a maximum of 45 credits.
+Students electing to pursue a six-semester degree will be granted transfer credit credit up to a maximum of 30 credits.

-c.
+iii.
 Film Production

 Nipissing University offers Toronto Film School graduates, who have successfully completed a six-semester Film Production diploma with a GPA of 3.2 or higher, the opportunity to complete a Bachelor degree.
-Students electing to pursue a four-year degree will be granted advanced standing credit up to a maximum of 45 credits.
-Students electing to pursue a six-semester degree will be granted advanced standing credit up to a maximum of 30 credits.
+Students electing to pursue a four-year degree will be granted transfer credit credit up to a maximum of 45 credits.
+Students electing to pursue a six-semester degree will be granted transfer credit up to a maximum of 30 credits.

-d.
+iv.
 Writing for Film and Television

 Nipissing University offers Toronto Film School graduates, who have successfully completed a six-semester Writing for Film and Television diploma with a GPA of 3.2 or higher, the opportunity to complete a Bachelor degree.
-Students electing to pursue a four year degree will be granted advanced standing credit up to a maximum of 45 credits.
-Students electing to pursue a six-semester degree will be granted advanced standing credit up to a maximum of 30 credits.
+Students electing to pursue a four year degree will be granted transfer credit credit up to a maximum of 45 credits.
+Students electing to pursue a six-semester degree will be granted transfer credit credit up to a maximum of 30 credits.

-e.
+v.
 Marketing for Fashion and Entertainment

 Nipissing University offers Toronto Film School graduates, who have successfully completed a six-semester Marketing for Fashion and Entertainment diploma with a GPA of 3.2 or higher, the opportunity to complete a Bachelor degree.
-Students electing to pursue a four-year degree will be granted advanced standing credit up to a maximum of 45 credits.
-Students electing to pursue a six-semester degree will be granted advanced standing credit up to a maximum of 30 credits.
+Students electing to pursue a four-year degree will be granted transfer credit credit up to a maximum of 45 credits.
+Students electing to pursue a six-semester degree will be granted transfer credit credit up to a maximum of 30 credits.